chilliadx/SmoothOS/README.md

   -cdrom out/archlinux-2026.07.21-x86_64.iso \
   -boot d
  ```
 (Before you install, note that you'll have no Konsole or most apps.
-To install them, you either have to add them manually through Additional Packages in archinstall, or from a TTY by pressing Ctrl + Alt + F3)
+To install them, you either have to add them manually through Additional Packages in archinstall, or from a TTY by pressing Ctrl + Alt + F3.
+If you're new to archinstall and want a graphical environment, go to Profiles > Desktop > KDE (or KDE Plasma) and select it).